wandb/docs/docs/guides/launch/create-launch-job.md

 -e WANDB_DOCKER="<docker-image-name>" image:tag
 ```

 You can specify a name for your job with the `WANDB_JOB_NAME` environment variable.
-If you do not specify a name, W&B will automatically generate a launch job name for you.
-W&B will create a job name with the following format: `job-<image>-<name>`.
+W&B automatically generates a launch job name for you if you do not specify a name.
+W&B assigns a job name with the following format: `job-<image>-<name>`.

 :::tip
 Make sure you specify is set to the full image tag.
 For example, if your agent will run images from an ECR repository, you should set `WANDB_DOCKER` to the full image tag, including the ECR repository URL: `123456789012.dkr.ecr.us-east-1.amazonaws.com/my-image:develop`.
 The docker tag, in this case `'develop'`, is added as an alias to the resulting job.